neverfap-deluxe/nfd-api/content/content_podcast/_index.md

 ---

-The NeverFap Deluxe Podcast is a fornightly podcast about porn addiction recovery.
+The NeverFap Deluxe Podcast is a fortnightly podcast about porn addiction recovery.
 It aims to be informative, silly and somewhat hopelessly chic.

+***breathes heavily***

 It's a light-hearted take on what you can do to help yourself overcome porn addiction, as I offer hilariously inappropriate advice based on my own experiences with the fap.

+Although in all seriousness, it also does cover a wide range of very serious topics in an approachable way, so there's certainly a lot to learn in terms of appreciable recovery advice and mental health best practice.

 It's available on iTunes, Castbox and Spotify.